Frequently Asked Questions

 This deposit is not an added fee.
 It is just that - a deposit.
 We will deduct the amount of your deposit from your final invoice.

-All registration deposits are non-refundable (unless we cancel the class).
-However, registrations can be transferred to another program at a later date.
+All registration deposits are non-refundable (unless we cancel the class) and non-transferable.

 Your deposit is due at the time of registering for the course.
 The balance of payment is due two weeks before the course begins, however we prefer you make payment as soon as possible.
 The invoice will include your tuition, housing & materials.